slaser79/hitl-cli/README.md

 # HITL-CLI: Human-in-the-Loop Command-Line Interface and SDK

-**hitl-cli** is the official reference client for the [Human-in-the-Loop (HITL) mobile application](https://hitlrelay.app).
+**hitl-cli** is the official reference MCP client for the [Human-in-the-Loop (HITL) mobile application](https://hitlrelay.app).
 It provides a powerful command-line interface (CLI) and Python SDK to programmatically request input from, and send notifications to, a human user via their mobile device.

 It features zero-config, secure authentication using OAuth 2.1 and supports end-to-end encryption (E2EE) for confidential interactions.